Myles Murphy (American football): College career

 Murphy was an immediate contributor as a freshman at Clemson in 2020, recording seven tackles and two sacks in his first game, ending with four sacks, 41 tackles, and three forced fumbles for the season.
 As a sophomore in 2021, he recorded eight sacks, 38 tackles, and two forced fumbles.
 Murphy finished his college career with 116 tackles, 36 tackles for loss, 18.5 sacks, and 6 forced fumbles.

 Professional career

 Murphy was selected by the Cincinnati Bengals in the first round (28th overall) of the 2023 NFL draft.
 He began his rookie season as the third left defensive end behind Sam Hubbard and Cameron Sample on the depth chart.
 He recorded his first sack in a week 4, a 27–3 loss to the Tennessee Titans.
 He appeared in all 17 games as a rookie in the 2023 season.
 He finished with three sacks and 20 total tackles (ten solo).

 Murphy began the 2024 season on injured reserve with a knee injury.
 He was activated on October 4.

+On April 30, 2026, the Bengals declined the fifth-year option on Murphy's contract, making him a free agent after the 2026 season.